-In the years following World War I the mansions of Fifth Avenue and the fine residences of the adjacent Fifties side streets began to give way to commercial and apartment house development.
+In the years following World War I, the mansions of Fifth Avenue and the fine residences of the adjacent Fifties side streets began to give way to commercial and apartment house development.
 Most of the town houses which survived were altered for commercial use on the ground floors.
 A portion of 54th Street west of Fifth Avenue was a rare exception to this trend.
-Ownership of No. 13 was retained in the Rockefeller family, and Nelson Rockefeller, son of John D. Rockefeller, Jr., used the 13 West 54th Street House as a place to hold private luncheons and as offices for nearly 30 years.
-It was connected by a rear passage to No. 22 West 55th Street where Nelson maintained an office during his tenure as Governor of New York.
-Nelson Rockefeller died at the 13 West 54th Street House in 1979.
-The property, along with No. 15, was sold to Bernard H. Mendik after Rockefeller's death and is presently in use as offices.
-With its picturesque Renaissance-inspired design, the 13 West 54th Street House is a distinguished reminder of the fine residences that lined the blocks west of Fifth Avenue during the turn of the century.
+The 15 West 54th Street House had been purchased from the Murrays in 1906 by James B. Dickson, the president of the Johnson & Higgins Insurance Company.
+Dickson's wife, Harriet, resided at that address until her death in 1953.
+Her estate was conveyed to Carl Siegesmund, who sold the property to Nelson Rockefeller, the son of John D. Rockefeller, Jr., in 1955.
+From 1955 until the mid-1970s, No. 15 housed the Museum of Primitive Art.
+The property, along with No. 13, was sold to Bernard H. Mendik after Nelson Rockefeller's death in 1979, and is presently in use as offices.
+With its picturesque Renaissance-inspired design, the 15 West 54th Street House is a distinguished reminder of the fine residences that lined the blocks west of Fifth Avenue during the turn of the century.